-The Company recognizes revenue in accordance with the ASC 985-605 (prior authoritative literature: American Institute of Certified Public Accountants (AICPA) Statement of Position ("SOP") 97-2) "Software Revenue Recognition", as amended by SOP 98-9, "Modification of SOP 97-2, Software Revenue Recognition with Respect to Certain Transactions".
+The Company recognizes revenue in accordance with the Accounting Standard Codification ("ASC") 985-605 (prior authoritative literature: AICPA Statement of Position ("SOP") 97-2) "Software Revenue Recognition", as amended by SOP 98-9, "Modification of SOP 97-2, Software Revenue Recognition with Respect to Certain Transactions".
 In accordance with these standards, revenue is recognized when persuasive evidence of an arrangement exists, delivery has occurred, the fee is fixed or determinable, and collection of the related accounts receivable is deemed probable.
 In making these judgments, management evaluates these criteria as follows: